TheArchitectDev/Architect.Identities/README.md

 ## DistributedId128

-The DistributedId128 is a 128-bit DistributedId variant that offers additional benefits at the cost of extra space and being more unwieldy than a simple `decimal`.
+The DistributedId128 is a UUIDv7 variant, and the 128-bit counterpart to the DistributedId, offering additional benefits at the cost of extra space and being more unwieldy than a simple `decimal`.
-It should be used if the requirements on generation rate or collision resistance are extreme (very high volumes) or unpredictable (class libraries).
+It should be used if the requirements on generation rate or collision resistance are drastic (extreme scale) or unpredictable (class libraries).
 Apart from leaking the generation timestamp, this ID can serve as a drop-in replacement for the common version-4 random UUID.

 Class libraries are a good example of products that should prefer the DistributedId128.
 They can make fewer assumptions, as their usage patterns often depend on the applications using them.